-Episodes of organized deep convection in the tropics are thought to generally begin with 49 bottom-heavy diabatic heating1 that progressively deepens as the convection develops and 50 eventually becomes top-heavy and stratiform.
-This structure has been seen in convectively-51 coupled equatorial waves (e.g., Takayabu et al. 1996; Straub and Kiladis 2003; Haertel and 52 Kiladis 2004; Haertel et al. 2008; Kiladis et al. 2009), the MJO (e.g., Lin et al. 2004; Kiladis 53 et al. 2005; Benedict and Randall 2007; Haertel et al. 2008), and even individual mesoscale 54 convective systems (e.g., Mapes et al. 2006).
-The vertical profile of convection also has a 55 strong impact on numerical simulations of the MJO (e.g., Lin et al. 2004; Fu and Wang 2009; 56 Kuang 2010; Lappen and Schumacher 2012, 2014), convectively-coupled waves (e.g., Cho and 57 Pendlebury 1997; Mapes 2000; Kuang 2008) and convective organization in general.
-These 58 phenomena are presently very challenging to simulate correctly, which makes numerical 59 weather prediction difficult (e.g., Lin et al. 2006; Kim et al. 2009; Benedict et al. 2013).
-60
+Episodes of organized deep convection in the tropics are thought to generally begin with bottom-heavy diabatic heating1 that progressively deepens as the convection develops and eventually becomes top heavy and stratiform.
+This structure has been seen in convectively coupled equatorial waves (e.g., Takayabu et al. 1996; Straub and Kiladis 2003; Haertel and Kiladis 2004; Haertel et al. 2008; Kiladis et al. 2009), the MJO (e.g., Lin et al. 2004; Kiladis et al. 2005; Benedict and Randall 2007; Haertel et al. 2008), and even individual mesoscale convective systems (e.g., Mapes et al. 2006).
+The vertical profile of convection also has a strong impact on numerical simulations of the MJO (e.g., Lin et al. 2004; Fu and Wang 2009; Kuang 2011; Lappen and Schumacher 2012, 2014), convectively coupled waves (e.g., Cho and Pendlebury 1997; Mapes 2000; Kuang 2008), and convective organization in general.
+These phenomena are presently very challenging to simulate correctly, which makes numerical weather prediction difficult (e.g., Lin et al. 2006; Kim et al. 2009; Benedict et al. 2013).

-Interestingly, bottom-heavy profiles of vertical motion are associated with the import of 61 MSE by the vertical circulation (i.e., negative $\langle \omega \partial h / \partial p \rangle$).
-These tend to coincide with the 62 build-up of moisture in disturbances.
-Conversely, top-heavy profiles of vertical motion are 63 associated with the export of MSE by the vertical circulation and these tend to coincide 64 with the decay of moisture in disturbances.
-This suggests that, as pointed out by Peters and 65 Bretherton (2006), the vertical advection term could be playing a role in the charging and 66 discharging of column MSE associated with disturbances.
-This was also seen to some degree 67 in recent work on the MSE budget during the Dynamics of the Madden Julian Oscillation 68 (DYNAMO) field campaign (Sobel et al. 2014).
-In this work, we systematically examine 69 the relative contribution of this vertical advective term, as well as other terms to the build-70
+Interestingly, bottom-heavy profiles of vertical motion are associated with the import of MSE by the vertical circulation (i.e., $-\langle \omega \partial h / \partial p \rangle$).
+These tend to coincide with the buildup of moisture in disturbances.
+Conversely, topheavy profiles of vertical motion are associated with the export of MSE by the vertical circulation and these tend to coincide with the decay of moisture in disturbances.
+This suggests that, as pointed out by Peters and Bretherton (2006), the vertical advection term could be playing a role in the charging and discharging of column MSE associated with disturbances.
+This was also seen to some degree in recent work on the MSE budget during the Dynamics of the Madden-Julian Oscillation (DYNAMO) field campaign (Sobel et al. 2014).
+In this work, we systematically examine the relative contribution of this vertical advective term as well as other terms to the buildup and decay of column MSE for various frequencies of variability observed during TOGA COARE.